-If you rented all of your textbooks, you could save hundreds each year.
+If you rented all your textbooks, you might be able to save hundreds each year.
 This strategy can help reduce the amount of money you need to borrow for college expenses.

-Although there are many benefits to renting, there are a few disadvantages to keep in mind:
+Although there are many benefits to renting, there are some potential disadvantages to keep in mind:

 - Late fees: Every book you rent will have a return due date.
 If you miss the deadline, the rental company might charge you late fees.